Let's start with the Basics: Where Does Tea Come From?

 How Much Should I Purchase?

-We sell our teas by the ounce starting at 1 ounce and going all the way up to 16 ounces.
+We sell our teas by the ounce starting at 1 ounce (online) and 2 ounces (in-store) and going all the way up to 16 ounces.
 An ounce is about 10 to 14 teaspoons and makes about 5 to 7 cups of tea.
-Our teas are shipped in foil ziploc bags.
-We also sell 2, 4 and 8 ounces medical grade tins that are a perfect way to store your teas.
+Our teas are shipped in foil ziplock bags.
+We also sell 2, 4 and 8 ounces medical grade stainless steel tins that are a perfect way to store your teas.

 How Long Does Tea Last